Morning, Thursday, 28th February 2019

-This timely seminar will consider next steps for financial reporting and corporate governance powers in the UK - looking at accountability, stewardship and the future for boardroom regulation.
+This timely conference will consider next steps for financial reporting and corporate governance powers in the UK - looking at accountability, stewardship and the future for boardroom regulation.

-The conference also follows the expected publication of the independent review into the purpose and role of the Financial Reporting Council (FRC) which has proposed the disbanding of the FRC and its replacement with a new strengthened watchdog.
+It also follows the publication of the final report of the independent review into the purpose and role of the Financial Reporting Council (FRC) which has proposed the disbanding of the FRC and its replacement with a new strengthened watchdog.

-Attendees will consider its future role in safeguarding the UK’s business environment, its effectiveness and increased accountability to Government, the Council’s possible classification as a public body, as well as its future powers in relation to regulatory action that can be taken against auditors and businesses.
+Attendees will assess the FRC’s future role in safeguarding the UK’s business environment, its effectiveness and increased accountability to Government, as well as its future powers in relation to regulatory action - and the impact on businesses and shareholders.

-The conference will also discuss the FRC’s current work, including the impact of the anticipated reforms to its UK Stewardship Code expected at the end of this year, looking at the standards companies should adhere to, and making clear overall expectations and responsibilities of those affected at different points in the investment chain.
+Planned sessions will also examine the Council’s current work, as it consults on reforms to its UK Stewardship Code, looking at the standards companies should adhere to, and making clear overall expectations and responsibilities of those in the investment chain.

 We also expect discussion on transparency and enforcement, assessing changes to reporting duties and the implications for non-compliant companies, as well as the impact more widely on business costs and competitiveness.

 Further discussion is expected on reforms to corporate governance considering the impact of Government’s corporate governance reforms, as well as measures affecting private companies following the launch of the Wates Corporate Governance Principles.